facebook/react-native-website/website/versioned_docs/version-0.70/hermes.md

 ## Switching back to JavaScriptCore

-React Native also supports using JavaScriptCore as the JS engine.
+React Native also supports using JavaScriptCore as the [JavaScript engine](javascript-environment).
 Follow these instructions to opt-out of Hermes.

 ### Android